 - Free virtual numbers do not include toll-free options

-- Quality of support varies based on the subscription plan
+- Quality of support varies by subscription plan

-- Failover support: Enables Zoom Phone devices to register automatically to a backup data center if the main data center is affected by downtime.
+- Failover support: Allows Zoom Phone devices to register with a backup data center when the primary data center is experiencing downtime.

-- Call park: Place an ongoing call on hold and let another user resume the call using a retrieval code from any provisioned device.
+- Call park: Places an active call on hold so another user can retrieve it from a different device.

 GoTo Connect: Best for ease of use